geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Burst as they watch'd their lover's wandering eyes, When, like an empress, mid her slaves she shone,
-And deem'd each eye should fix on her alone ;
+And deem'd each eye should fix on her alone;
 Why only she now shunn'd the festive scene,
 Where all were met in honour of their queen.
 Yet many a nymph the secret reason guest,